 The state of Texas offers several tax exemptions, including property tax breaks for seniors which citizens become eligible for at age 65.
-These property tax breaks are not automatic and interested parties must apply for them before May 1 to ensure that the exemptions are applied to that financial year.
+These property tax breaks for seniors in Texas are not automatic and interested parties must apply for them before May 1 to ensure that the exemptions are applied to that financial year.
 These are your options in terms of the over-65 homestead exemption and property tax deferral.

 Qualifying for the Over-65 Homestead Tax Exemption